-Writers, artists, photographers, even those who write poetry along with readers flocked to us.
+Writers, artists, photographers, even those writing poetry, along with readers flocked to us.
 I decided to design covers for every story we published.
 And our contributors loved them!

 My covers might well be beautiful, and thought-provoking and sublime and what not.
 But that is all secondary.
 They keep coming to me, because my covers help them sell their books.

 Every other quality of a good book cover can be indented as a subcategory or explanation of this one point.